FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/8-Hydraulic.rst

 .. image:: ../img/shg/8/shg_hydaulic016b.png

-Step 4: Apply a Levy
+Step 4: Apply a Levee
 ~~~~~~~~~~~~~~~~~~~~~~
 - Use the **Levy Line** tool to draw a line where flow should be restricted.
 - Assign the crest elevation based on sampled raster value (e.g., 1396.5).